matthiaskoenig/cy3sbml/README.md

 ## Features
-**cy3sbml** provides advanced functionality for the import and work with models encoded in SBML, amongst others the visualization of SBML network annotations within the network context, direct import of models from repositories like [biomodels](http://www.biomodels.org) and one-click access to annotation resources and SBML model information and SBML validation.
+**cy3sbml** provides advanced functionality for the import and work with models encoded in SBML, amongst others the visualization of SBML network annotations within the network context, direct import of models from repositories like [BioModels](http://www.biomodels.org) and one-click access to annotation resources and SBML model information and SBML validation.

-* Java based SBML parser for Cytoscape based on JSBML (http://sourceforge.net/projects/jsbml/)
+* Java based SBML parser for Cytoscape based on [JSBML](https://github.com/sbmlteam/jsbml)
-* access to models and annotations via BioModel (http://www.biomodels.org/), MIRIAM (http://www.ebi.ac.uk/miriam/main/), and Ontology Lookup Service (http://www.ebi.ac.uk/ols/index)
+* access to models and annotations via [BioModels](http://www.biomodels.org/), [MIRIAM](http://www.ebi.ac.uk/miriam/main/), and [Ontology Lookup Service](http://www.ebi.ac.uk/ols/index)
 * supports all versions of SBML
 * SBML validation (SBML warnings and errors accessible)
 * Network graph based on the species/reaction model